-The Songs of Gothia is a work in progress, to wit, a planned CD album consisting of ten Medievalesque songs set to Gothic-language texts dealing with historical figures of ancient Gothia and Germania.
+The Songs of Gothia is a work in progress, to wit, a planned CD album consisting of five Medievalesque songs set to Gothic-language texts dealing with historical figures of ancient Gothia and Germania.
 According to the sixth-century Gothic historian Jordanes (Getica 5.43-44),

 in earlier times they [i.e., the Goths] sang of the deeds of their ancestors in strains of song accompanied by the cithara [i.e., lyre], chanting of Eterpamara, Hanala, Fritigern, Vidigoia, and others whose fame among them is great.

 The deeds of celebrated figures from Germania broadly may well have been included as well.
 This collection then is a fanciful attempt to recreate – with no claim to absolute historical accuracy in musical or poetic style – something of this lost tradition.
 All the songs were composed by Edmund Fairfax and are sung by Donna Greenberg.
-To date, the following two have been recorded and released.
+To date, the following three have been recorded and released.

 Baris Standiþ (‘The Barley Stands’)